gergomarcellturi/mercury/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

+## Develop acsross all platforms
+Learn one way to build applications with Angular and reuse your code and abilities to build apps for any deployment target.
+For web, mobile web, native mobile and native desktop.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.